Main menu

 Treatment options:

-Idiopathic guttate hypomelanosis does not spontaneously repigment.
+Idiopathic guttate hypomelanosis does not require treatment due to its benign nature.
+It does not spontaneously repigment.
 With age, lesions may slowly enlarge and increase in number.